rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/README.md

 # Exercise 2 - Attack of the Pipelines

-> The Job of a Pipeline is to prove that your code is not ready for production.
+> The Job of a Pipeline is to prove that your code is ready for production.

 ## 👨‍🍳 Exercise Intro